projectgheist/ofeeds/README.md

 To update all dependencies to the latest version in addition to update the `package.json` file use the console command below:

-`ncu update -u -a`
+`ncu -u -a`

-Copy and add `-m bower` to update the front end dependencies as well.
+Copy and add `-m bower` to update the front-end dependencies as well.

 ## Todo